+Both tests conclude that our Anchor Attention-based method gets a lower Brier score than M2 methods and Top Indivs Median, the improvement is significant.

-\subsubsection{Analysis of the Distribution of Brier Scores}
+\subsubsection{Analysis of the distribution of Brier scores}

 Figure~\ref{fig:brierdist} shows a violin plot depicting the distribution of Brier scores of each method.
 We evaluate the Brier score distribution of aggregated forecasts.
 The width of each violin is proportional to the ratio of forecasts having that Brier score.
-The dotted line represents 25\%, 50\%, and 75\% quantile.
-We observed that our proposed achieving the lowest average Brier scores and quantile scores.
-Also, the highest (worst) Brier score is also comparable to the baseline model, which means our model is robust.
+The broken lines represent 25\%, 50\%, and 75\% quantile.
+We observed that our proposed method achieves the lowest average Brier scores and quantile scores.
+The highest (worst) Brier score is also comparable to the baseline model, which means our model is robust.

-Appendix Figures~\ref{fig:calibration} and \ref{fig:roc} provide alternative ways, that are independent of Brier, to compare the methods based on calibration and discrimination (AUC and ROC Curve) which are common in classification tasks.
-The deep aggregation methods have better discrimination with an AUC of 0.9, while the baseline methods have 0.85.
+Appendix Figures~\ref{fig:calibration} and \ref{fig:roc} provide alternative ways, independent of Brier, to compare the methods based on calibration and discrimination (AUC and ROC Curve) which are common in classification tasks.
+The Anchor Attention method has better discrimination with an AUC of 0.9, while the baseline methods have 0.85.